MWiechmann/ai_story_scale/study1_scale_construction/README.md

 </details>

-## Procedure and Materials
+### Procedure
-After signing an informed consent, participants first read a story excerpt of roughly 5 minute reading time (_M_ = ??, _SD_ = ??).
+After signing an informed consent, participants first read a story excerpt of roughly 5 minute reading time.
 For participants from the panel sample, the story excerpt was followed by the first quality-control question.
-Subsequently, participants read...

-answered demographic questions, followed by questions on their subjective exposure to ethnic diversity.
-Subsequently, participants completed the brief version of the Barratt Impulsiveness Scale (BIS-Brief; Steinberg et al., 2013), and the Academic Delay of Gratification Scale (ADOG; Bembenutty & Karabenick, 1998).
-After completion of the study, participants were thanked for participation and debriefed.
+Subsequently, participants evaluated the story excerpts on the 73 provisonal items for the AISS.

+## Results
+### Item Reduction
+#### Preliminary Analysis
+Initial inspection of the intercorrelations between the items showed a sufficient number of correlations above the recommended threshold of |_r_| > .3 ([Tabachnik, Fidell, 2018](https://www.pearson.com/en-us/subject-catalog/p/using-multivariate-statistics/P200000003097?view=educator)).
+However, the determinant was far below the recommend threshold of _det_ > .00001, indicating strong multicollinearity and the presence of redundant items.
+To address this issue, I removed the item with the highest variance inflation factor (VIF) in an iterative process, until the determinant was above .00001.
+This resulted in the exclusion of 42 questions with 31 remaining items, _det_ = 00002.
+The appropriateness of exploratory factor analysis (EFA) for this data was assessed using the Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy.
+The KMO indicated that the data was well-suited for EFA, _KMO_ = .86.
+#### Exploratory Factor Analysis